 Preparing by having detailed conversations and making preparatory arrangements are very important to a successful house and pet sit.
 Our homeowners, Joan and Brian, were very nice and friendly as they showed us around the area, took us out for lunch and allowed us the use of their vehicle while they traveled.

-They drove us around to see many of the towns close to Palomares: Vera, Garrucha, Mojacar and its beach community, to name a few.
-We were invited to meet them and their friends for a coffee in the square.
-These people became our local contact, should we need one.
-The Square is the center of the town and surrounded by three cafes.
+They drove us around to see many of the towns close to Palomares.
+For example, we visited Vera, Garrucha, Mojacar and the beach community, to name a few.
+We were invited to meet them and their friends for a coffee in the local square.
+These people became our local contacts, just in case.
+The Square is the centre of the town and surrounded by three cafes.

-This is the place to meet friends, conduct business or just relax and people watch, it’s a great habit we now enjoy as retired professionals.
-A coffee or a café con leche here is just one euro.
+This is the place to meet friends, conduct business or just relax and people watch.
+It’s a great European habit we now enjoy as retired professionals.
+A coffee or a café con leche here costs only one Euro!
 Before we knew it we were on our own, making sure the cats were fed, and had everything they needed.
-Everything is just a short walk around this lovely town: the bakery, the grocery store and many cafes, pubs and restaurants.
+Everything is just a short walk around this lovely town.
+We visited the bakery, the grocery store and many cafes, pubs and restaurants on a daily walk.
 We dined at a local restaurant, La Dulce Casa, on market day, Wednesday.
 They offer tapas for one euro a plate on Wednesdays and Saturdays.

 Housesitting allowed us to spend time to discover a region

 We were able to drive to see different cities within an hour of Palomares and visited Cartegena, Almeria and Aguilas.
-We liked Aguilas the best, as it was right on the sea, protected by a cove and just the right size.
+It turned out that we liked Aguilas the best, as it was right on the sea, protected by a cove and just the right size.
 We stopped for lunch at a restaurant right across from the boardwalk.
 The menu of the day was three courses plus bread and beverage for just eight euros.
 We were in time to order Paella for our entrées, and were able to sit in the sun, enjoy a wonderful meal and a beautiful view.